SteveBarnett/human-centred/_posts/2025-04-10-accessibility-ready.md

 Our **minimum requirements** for a component to be released as "Accessibility Ready" are:

 - automated tests all pass
-- manual tests all pass, across our Assistive Technology Testing Suite
+- manual tests all pass, across our Supported Assistive Technology
 - an Accessibility Specialist has checked the component and confirmed that
     - all WCAG 2.2 Level AA Success Criteria are met
     - no High Severity usability issues exist